Skip to main content

 ssh-copy-id -p 2222 john@192.168.0.100

-This command will prompt you for the server's password.
+This command will prompt you to enter the server password.

-Once the authentication is successful, your public key will be added to the ~/.ssh/authorized_keys file on the server.
+Once authentication is successful, your public key will be added to the server’s ~/.ssh/authorized_keys file.

 ssh [username]@[server-ip]

-If everything is configured correctly, you should be able to log in to the server without a password.
+If everything is set up correctly, you should be able to log in to the server without a password.

-This can be configured in /etc/ssh/sshd_config on the server:
+This can be set in the server’s /etc/ssh/sshd_config file: